jpvt/Computer_Graphics/Assignment #3/README.md

 **Defining the axis**:

-Each axis can be calculated with the following:
+Each axis can be calculated as follows:

 <p align="center">
   <img src="imgs/axisView.png" >